 Step 7 - Line a 9"x13" (23cmx33cm) baking tray or roasting dish with baking paper.

 Step 8 - Turn the proofed dough onto a clean, very lightly floured surface.
-Knock the air out of the dough, folding the dough over itself to equalise the temperature in the dough.
+Knock the air out of the dough, folding the dough over itself to equalize the temperature in the dough.
 Divide the dough into 12 equal portions of about 100 grams each.

 Step 9 - Lightly flour the palm of your hand.
 Using the palm of your hand push the dough into the surface about 3 times.
 Create a little cage with your fingers and swirl loosely around the dough until you have a nice round roll.
 (The surface should have very little flour, as we are using the stickiness of the surface to create tension on the outside of the ball of dough).

 Step 10 - Place the shaped balls of dough into the prepared baking tray.
 Cover with cling film or a tea towel and allow to proof for another hour.
-Using a lightly floured finger, poke the side of the bun, if the dough indents and jumps back about half way the dough is finished proofing.
+Using a lightly floured finger, poke the side of the bun, if the dough indents and jumps back about halfway the dough is finished proofing.

 Hot Cross Bun Crosses/Paste